YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLALIGNTOOSM
 --------------------

-JNLALIGNTOOSM, Alignsize xxxx (bytes) is smaller than block size yyyy (bytes) for aaaa bbbb.
+JNLALIGNTOOSM, Alignsize xxxx (bytes) is too small for a block size of yyyy (bytes) for aaaa bbbb.
 Using alignsize of cccc (bytes) instead.

 MUPIP Warning: This indicates that the specified alignsize xxxx is smaller than the specified block size yyyy for the mentioned region/database (aaaa) file bbbb.
 MUPIP will use the default cccc bytes instead of the specified xxxx.